-- 1. It has adequate financial resources to operate the Program on a daily basis, has adequate sources of funds to continue to pay employees and suppliers during periods of temporary interruptions in Program payments and/or to pay debts when fiscal claims have been assessed against it.
-The CE may document this by providing: - Three years of comprehensive financial statements that includes a balance sheet, income statement, statement of owner's equity and statement of cash flows.
-CEs with less than three years of financial history must submit comprehensive financial statements for the amount of time for which they have a financial history (for example, an organization that formed 18 months prior to applying for the CACFP must submit comprehensive financial statements for that entire 18 months), or - Three years of audits that meets the Single Audit requirements. - 2.
-Costs funded from Program reimbursement are necessary, reasonable, and allowable.
-The organization must identify all costs and obtain the required level of approval: prior approval, specific prior written approval and those that require USDA approval.
+A CE that is a sponsoring organization may document this by providing:

+- Three years of comprehensive financial statements that includes a balance sheet, income statement, statement of owner's equity and statement of cash flows.
+CEs with less than three years of financial history must submit comprehensive financial statements for the amount of time for which they have a financial history (for example, an organization that formed 18 months prior to applying for the CACFP must submit comprehensive financial statements for that entire 18 months), or - Three years of audits that meets the Single Audit requirements or TDA's for-profit audit requirements. - 2.
+Costs funded from Program reimbursement are necessary, reasonable and allowable.
+The organization must identify all costs, and obtain the required level of approval: prior approval, specific prior written approval and those that require USDA approval.